gefyrahq/gefyra/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Why "Gefyra"
-"Gefyra" is the Greek word for "Bridge" and fits nicely with kubernetes' nautical theme.
+"Gefyra" is the Greek word for "Bridge" and fits nicely with Kubernetes' nautical theme.

 <p align="right">(<a href="#top">back to top</a>)</p>